markizano/ytffmpeg/fintech/programming/programming-basics/readme.md

 questions that were answered here.

 ## Fundamentals
-Understanding the fundamentals of programming.
-By the end of this video, you should have a fairly basic handle on the fundamentals of programming.
-It might take a watch or two for it to fully sink in because I did pack a ton of data into this video.
-You'll enjoy using this as a great springboard for some of my videos coming out on how to program, so subscribe if you want to continue this journey to become a professional engineer!

 Programming is algebraic english!

 I found out early on that computers may speak to each other in 1's and 0's, but we have to speak to